-“For decades – or longer – gynecologists and even some fertility experts have been advising couples to ‘take a vacation’ if they want to get pregnant,” says Bouchez.
+“For decades – or longer – gynecologists and even some fertility experts have been advising couples to ‘take a vacation’ if they want to get pregnant,” says Colette Bouchez, author of Green Fertility.
 “The idea behind the suggestion was to reduce stress – and it was often the first line of defense for couples suffering with ‘unexplained’ infertility.
 Now, however, new research shows there may be an even stronger scientific reason why so many couples get pregnant when they go on vacation – particularly to a warm sunny climate.
 The connecting link between sunny vacations and pregnancy is none other than Vitamin D!”

 But Lauersen says it’s not just women alone whose fertility may prosper from sunlight.
 Men are affected as well.

 In one very early study on sunlight and male fertility, a group of researchers measured levels of testosterone ( the male hormone key to sperm production) in a group of men both before and after exposure to sunlight.
 They then exposed the men’s chests to daily UVB light for five days – each day just long enough to cause a slight reddening of the skin.

 At the end of five days they remeasured testosterone levels.
 They found that exposure to the UVB light ( the same kind you get from the sun) caused a whopping 120% increase in testosterone production!

 More importantly, they remeasured the levels again eight days later – during which the men got no UVB exposure – and their testosterone levels once again dropped down to pre-testing level.
 Since testosterone plays such a key role in sperm growth and development, it’s easy to see how spending time in the sun may actually make some men more fertile.

 And, epidemiologic data shows that in countries where the latitude is the highest and sun exposure varies dramatically during the year, researchers found conception rates were consistently higher in late summer ( following a season in the sun) and birth rates highest the following spring.